 10. DAUBE PROVENÇALE

-Daube is actually a stew, the Provençal version of the stew is known to contain herb de Provence, some Niçoise olives, wine, garlic, a variety of vegetables and also served along with rice – traditionally.
-This recipe calls for a home-style cooking as it needs both a long marinating time and cooking time.
+Daube is actually a stew, however, the Provençal version of the stew contains herb de Provence, Niçoise olives, wine, garlic, a variety of vegetables and it is usually served with rice.
+This recipe calls for home-style cooking as it needs both a long marinating time and cooking time.
 Another version called a l’Avignonnaise calls for lamb meat and also for white wine.
-It is possible to see a different style of Daube in every place as ingredients and cooking style changes.
-Try it at La Cantine de Lulu, small but a gourmet eatery that focuses on traditional Provençal cuisine.
+It is possible to see a different style of Daube in every place as ingredients and cooking style change depending on the region.
+Try it at La Cantine de Lulu, it’s a small but gourmet eatery that focuses on traditional Provençal cuisine.